horazont/xmpp-http-upload/README.rst

 You probably also want to use something else then ``apt-get`` on non debian based distributions.

 In this example we will install the flask http server and proxy requests from an already installed and configured webserver (nginx) to the flask http server.
+You should not use the flask http server in production.
-It is also possible to run the python script with ``wsgi`` which should yield in better performance.
+Instead, run the python script with ``wsgi`` which should yield in better performance and security.

 I assume your webserver uses ``www-data`` as service account.
 If you have a different user update the systemd service and the permissions for the data directory.